wilberh/vector_base_document/README.md

 # Objective
-- Developer Opportunity at Cisco through Del Oro Coosulting Design and implement a Python class that provides an interface for CRUD operations on text documents within a vector database.
+- Python and Golang Developer Opportunity through Del Oro Coosulting Design and implement a Python class that provides an interface for CRUD operations on text documents within a vector database.

 ## Task